-• Maximum performance of 2 mins & 45 secs for soloists, duets and trios
+- Maximum performance of 2 minutes and 45 seconds for Soloists, Duets, and Trios.

-If performance exceeds the specified time, there will be a point deduction unless extra time is purchased.
+If performance proceeds the specified time, there will be a point deduction unless extra time is purchased.
 The fee will be $2.00 per person per minute over allotted time.

 Performance times will be strictly adhered to in order to ensure a smooth running show for all participants.
 Each performance will be announced by the MC.
 If music runs over specified time limit then music will be cut off.
 All participants must be lined up and ready to perform no more than 3 performances before their set and no less than 1.
 If participants name has been announced and the music starts and you are not ready to perform, the participant will be eliminated from the competition and there will not be any refunds.
 It is very important that all participants be prepared and ready to go when stage runner calls you in order to ensure a pleasurable experience for all.

-Music submissions are due by February 1, 2019.
+Music submissions are due by January 31, 2020.
 You will be able to upload your music using the link below.
 All music will be reviewed by the music director prior to competition.
 The link provided will close January 31st, 2020, at 11:59 pm.
 THERE WILL BE A $15 FEE PER LATE SUBMISSION.

-BEFORE SUBMITTING: Please make sure there are no explicit lyrics or there will be a 5 point deduction.
+BEFORE SUBMITTING: Please remove any explicit lyrics, or there will be a 5 pt. deduction.

-Sun City Dance Classic will have 2-5 judges for each category with at least one specialist in that particular category.
-Each registrant will be judged based on these criteria (each criteria counts 10 points towards the overall total of 100 points) :
+Sun City Dance Classic will have 2-5 judges per category with at least one specialist in that particular category.
+Each registrant will be judged based on these criteria (each criterion count 10 points towards the overall total of 100 points):

 More information will be given to directors/instructors prior to competition at the Directors Meeting.